 Animations of the development of the subvortices (not shown) show that they initially develop on the southeast side of the tornado, rotate around the vortex center, reach their maximum intensity on the north side of the tornado, and then decay on the west side of the tornado.
-As the vortices weaken they extend and intensify the tornado's central downdraft, which is fairly persistent above the ground but highly variable near the ground.
-As seen more clearly from the animations, the horizontal cross-section shown in (Fig. 15a) actually contains sub-vortices in different stages of their life cycle, with an intensifying sub-vortex around (23.3, 12.25), a mature, intense vortex at (23.0, 12.3), and a decaying vortex at (22.9, 12.15).
+As the vortices weaken, they extend and intensify the tornado's central downdraft, which is fairly persistent above the ground but highly variable near the ground.
+As seen more clearly from the animations, the horizontal cross section shown in (Fig. 15a) actually contains subvortices in different stages of their life cycle, with an intensifying subvortex around x = 23.3 and y = 12.25, a mature, intense vortex at x = 23.0 and y = 12.3, and a decaying vortex at x = 22.9 and y = 12.15.

-At low levels, the general structure of the tornado vortex resembles that of a two-celled tornado (Davies-Jones 1986; Davies-Jones et al. 2001), in which a wall of updraft is found at a distance from the tornado vortex center as the near surface radial inflow turns upward to form the updraft before it reaches the tornado center, while downdraft is found at the center of tornado.
+At low levels, the general structure of the tornado vortex resembles that of a two-celled tornado (Davies-Jones 1986; Davies-Jones et al. 2001), in which a wall of updraft is found at a distance from the tornado vortex center as the near-surface radial inflow turns upward to form the updraft before it reaches the tornado center, while a downdraft is found at the center of tornado.

-By 2220, the near-surface structures of the re-intensified tornado become more axisymmetric (Fig. 15b), with a central downdraft surrounded by an annular region of large vertical vorticity and upward vertical velocity.
-Subvortex circulations are much less evident than at earlier times (Fig. 15a), although localized maximum values of vorticity is still identifiable in the annulus (Fig. 15b).
+By 2220 UTC, the near-surface structures of the reintensified tornado become more axisymmetric (Fig. 15b), with a central downdraft surrounded by an annular region of large vertical vorticity and upward vertical velocity.
+Subvortex circulations are much less evident than at earlier times (Fig. 15a), although localized maximum values of vorticity are still identifiable in the annulus (Fig. 15b).
 The general structure of the tornado vortex still resembles that of a two-celled tornado.
-However, the simulated tornado has a much more complex, asymmetric, and three-dimensional structures than those in an idealized, two-celled tornado conceptual model.
-The west-east vertical cross-section through the tornado at this time (Fig. 15d) shows the updraft and downdraft are only axisymmetric near the surface; above this level much of the eastern part of the tornado vortex, as a weak, severely tilted 'wall' of updraft is still found extending up and eastward in the lower-right corner region of Fig. 15d.
-The main downdraft of within the mid-level mesocyclone (not shown).
+However, the simulated tornado has a much more complex, asymmetric, and three-dimensional structure than do those in an idealized, two-celled tornado conceptual model.
+The west-east vertical cross section through the tornado at this time (Fig. 15d) shows that the updraft and downdraft are only axisymmetric near the surface; above this level much of the eastern part of the tornado is dominated by downdraft.
+This appears to be a result of quite strong eastward tilting of the main tornado vortex, as a weak, severely tilted "wall" of updraft is still found extending up and eastward in the bottomright corner region of Fig. 15d.
+The main downdraft in the eastern part of Fig. 15d extends upward to become connected with the occlusion downdraft within the midlevel mesocyclone (not shown).

-For the sake of completeness, Fig. 16 presents the vertical vorticity from second simulated tornado even though it may be spurious.
+For the sake of completeness, Fig. 16 presents the vertical vorticity from the second simulated tornado even though it may be spurious.
 From this figure, it is clear that the structure of the second simulated tornado is less complex than the first, with only a single vertical vorticity maximum associated with the vortex.
-Vertical velocity fields from this tornado still indicate a central downdraft; it is however smaller and more transient (not shown) than the downdraft associated with first tornado.
-It is possible that the lack of a two-celled vorticity structure associated with the two-celled vertical velocity structure in the second tornado is caused by insufficient model resolution as the second tornado is only ~200-m in diameter, with the central downdraft only present in at most a couple of model grid points.
-It is also possibly because that this vortex is weaker and has a small swirl ratio.
+Vertical velocity fields from this tornado still indicate a central downdraft; it is however smaller and more transient (not shown) than the downdraft associated with the first tornado.
+It is possible that the lack of a two-celled vorticity structure associated with the two-celled vertical velocity structure in the second tornado is caused by insufficient model resolution, as the second tornado is only $\sim 200 \,\mathrm{m}$ in diameter, with the central downdraft is only present in at most a couple of model grid points.
+It is also possibly because this vortex is weaker and has a small swirl ratio.